 The Only Butter Pie Crust Recipe You'll Ever Need

 Pie pastry, when made correctly with high-quality ingredients can be a work of art.
-A properly cooked pie pastry should be so crispy it shatters when you bite it but also be delicate enough that it melts in your mouth.
+A properly cooked pie pastry should be so crispy it shatters when you bite it but also delicate enough to melt in your mouth.

-This basic all butter pie recipe results in a classic American style flaky pie pastry.
-Many bakers, both novice and experienced, tend to be intimidating by making pie crust.
-After reading through this article, you’ll be armed with all the knowledge you need to make the best flaky pie crust.
+Many bakers, both novice and experienced, tend to be intimidated by making pie crust.
+After reading through this article, you'll be armed with all the knowledge you need to make the best flaky butter pie crust, I promise.

-At its heart a good pie dough is a balance of three key ingredients: flour, butter and water.
-This butter pie crust recipe contains a few other ingredients that make it the best it can be, but the aforementioned three are the fundamental elements.
+At its heart, a good pie dough is a balance of three key ingredients: flour, butter and water.
+This butter pie crust recipe also contains a few other ingredients that make it the best it can be.

 The water interacts with the flour to form the gluten that creates the structure for the dough.
 You want to develop just enough gluten formation that the pastry has some strength to hold its shape but not so much that it's tough.

-The butter coats the flour, helping to keep the dough together, but it also creates pockets of steam as it melts which then creates that flakiness we all love.
+The butter coats the flour, helping to inhibit excess gluten formation, but it also creates pockets of steam as it melts, creating that flakiness we all love.

 Each ingredient added to this pie dough recipe is there for a reason, and with a recipe like this it's best to follow the instructions as closely as possible.